sbaerlocher/ansible.wmi_exporter/README.md

 wmi_exporter_force_package: false
 ```

-Whether to download the package file locally rather than on the remote end
-Only used if not installing using choco.
+# Download the file on the local end, only used if not installing using choco.
 Defaults to `false`.

 ```yml
 wmi_exporter_local_download: false